dalibo/workshops/README.md

 PostgreSQL Workshops
 ===============================================================================

-This project contains various PostgreSQL workshops including slides, handout or exerices.
+This project contains various PostgreSQL workshops including slides, handouts or exercises.
 This was initially produced by [dalibo](https://dalibo.com) and it's now available to everyone under the [PostgreSQL License](LICENSE.md).

 The content is written in markdown using a specific set of [SYNTAX](SYNTAX.md) rules.

-We use [pandoc](http://pandoc.org/), a wonderful document converter, to export this content in various format.
-For now the following format are supported : reveal slides (HTML), PDF, EPUB, doc.
+We use [pandoc](http://pandoc.org/) to export this content in various format.
+For now the following formats are supported : reveal slides (HTML), PDF, EPUB, doc.

-For now, the workshops are available in 2 languages:
+The workshops are available in 2 languages:

 * [French Workshops](fr/README.md) are in the `fr` directory
 * [English workshops](en/README.md) are in the `en` directory